danielfett/w8/README.md

 # w8.py - Brunner W8 GasControl Tool
-Software for reading and programming the Brunner W8 GasControl gas scale.
+Software for reading and programming the [Brunner W8 GasControl](https://www.w8system.it) gas scale.

-Software zum Auslesen und Programmieren der Brunner W8 GasControl Gaswaage.
+Software zum Auslesen und Programmieren der [Brunner W8 GasControl Gaswaage](https://www.w8system.it).

-**Note:** This software is not endorsed by Brunner and in no way affiliated with the original manufacturer of the device.
+**Note:** This software is not supported or endorsed by Brunner and in no way affiliated with the original manufacturer of the device.
 The information used for the creation of the software and presented below was acquired by observing bluetooth messages.
 The use of this software is at your own risk.
 It is possible that the software may damage your hardware.
 The author assumes no liability in case of damage.
+See [license](LICENSE) for details.

 ## Usage